 “Kriyā Yoga emphasises that the Kleśa cannot be reduced instantly.

 Further Kleśa can only be reduced to the limit they become ineffective.

 They cannot be destroyed.”

-– T Krishnamacharya commentary on Yoga Sūtra Chapter Two verse 2
+– T Krishnamacharya on Yoga Sūtra Chapter Two verse 2

 “These five Kleśa surround the heart of every individual.